 - Committee chairs and members have an important role to play as representatives of, and advocates for, HLF in their locality.
 This may include attending a meeting or visit with staff or project openings and events

-We will be taking applications from 1 September 2016 for the following roles:
+We are now taking applications for the following roles:

 - A new chair for each of the North East and Yorkshire and the Humber committees

 - At least one member for the Yorkshire and the Humber committee